N F C Cachemaille-Day

 H E Coe

 Henry Edward (Buckmaster) Coe (1826-85) (not all references give his third Christian name) was a pupil of Sir George G Scott – G E Street was a fellow-pupil – and designed at least two exhibition halls in London, one at Olympia.
 He produced the winning design in the competition for the new Foreign Office building, but this was supplanted by one by Scott.
-His partnership was best known as Coe and Robinson, but his partner when Holy Trinity, Worthing was built was S R J Smith, who was mainly responsible for designing churches, though Coe had done so previously.
+His partnership was best known as Coe and Robinson, but his partner when Holy Trinity, Worthing was built was S R J Smith, who was mainly responsible in the practice for designing churches, though Coe had done so previously.
 Their churches appealed mainly to the low church party and were known for their plain but imposing characteristics.
 Coe and Robinson were also involved in the earliest stages of the new development of Bedford Park in west London.